nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 **MSS**

-1. User requests a list of persons ([UC05](#use-case-uc05---list-all-persons), [UC06](#use-case-uc06---find-persons-by-criterias)).
+1. User requests a list of persons ([UC05](#use-case-uc05---list-all-persons), [UC06](#use-case-uc06---find-persons-by-criteria)).
-2. ResearchRoster shows the list of persons
+2. ResearchRoster shows the list of persons.
-3. User requests to delete a specific person in the list
+3. User requests to delete a specific person in the list.
-4. ResearchRoster deletes the person
+4. ResearchRoster deletes the person.

     Use case ends.